Gemba/skyscraper/docs/CONFIGINI.md

 #### region

 Adds the specified region to the top of the existing default internal region priority list.
 Only one region is supported with this configuration.
-To overwrite the internal default region priority list entirely check [here](CONFIGINI.md#regionprios).
-Read more about how regions are handled in general [here](REGIONS.md).
+To overwrite the internal default region priority list entirely use the setting [regionprios](CONFIGINI.md#regionprios).
+Read more about how [regions are handled in general](REGIONS.md).

 !!! info